 However, the very next day, I developed an allergy to penicillin from my IV treatment.
 If you’ve ever had a full body rash. then you know there is nothing good about it.
 Ugh!
 So I was put on a relatively new drug called Keflex (for the medical pros reading).
 I was told if it was just a few years earlier, this drug was not around, and yes, I would have lost my leg after all.
 Strike 2!
 But I was not out yet…

 A month and a half in the hospital, more time at home on IV, I lost part of my summer and was isolated.
-If there was an organization like Cool Kids Campaign, I would have benefited.
-That is why I became involved four years ago with my Wind for Change Program.
+There was no social media and only a few channels on the hospital TV.
+I would never want any kids to feel that alone in their journey.

 Come From Behind Track Victory